fbpx

 It’s not hard to come up with a great idea.

-What’s hard is to develop the habits that enable us to come up with great ideas.
+What’s hard is to develop the habits that enable you to come up with great ideas.

-The extent to which we incorporate these habits into our lives ultimately determines the quality of our ideas.
+The extent to which you incorporate these habits into your life ultimately determines the quality of your ideas.

 It’s not magic, it’s commitment.